stevenarroyave8/readme-generator/newREADME/generated-README.md

   ## Description

-  this will help me generate a new readme file
+  this app will generate a readme file with node

   ## Installation

-  clone repo and follow instructions on steps
+  clone the repository

   ## Usage

-  refer to repo for examples
+  you can use the app by opening the CLI and usinf node to prompt the questions